ivanszkypeter/codenames/readme.md

 ## Install guide (Linux: Ubuntu)

-Before starting the install guide be sure that PHP with sqlite support and Node.JS is intalled in your computer.
+Before starting the install guide be sure that PHP with sqlite support, Node.JS is intalled, and Redis server is running on your computer.

 Clone the repository:
 ```sh
 git clone https://github.com/ivanszkypeter/codenames.git
 ```

+> If you want to skip the following steps, do all the steps of the install with only one command:
+> ```sh
+> ./linux-install.sh
+> ```
 Navigate into the downloaded folder:
 ```sh
 cd codenames